fpgadeveloper/rpi-camera-fmc/docs/source/description.md

 For some of the target boards, the Zynq UltraScale+ device contains a hardened Video Codec Unit (VCU) that can be used to perform video encoding and decoding of multiple video standards.
 On those target designs, we have included the VCU to enable these powerful features.
 Refer to the list of target designs to see which boards support this feature.

-## Software design

-This section has yet to be written.

 [AMD Xilinx MIPI CSI Controller Subsystem IP]: https://docs.xilinx.com/r/en-US/pg202-mipi-dphy